LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-024-unknown-artist-lovely001/index.md

 author: 112
 banner:
   - imported/dnb-fix-024-unknown-artist-lovely001/image1211.jpeg
-description: >-
-  Just in time for Summer, Unknown Artist has set the perfect sonic scene on this super sumptuous, remix EP of feel-good music all at 174bpm.
-Layered with cheeky samples, and good vibes, this non-bootleg bootleg is Lovely by name and nature.&nbsp; Unknown Artist is back on Fokuz Records, an imprint that&rsquo;s really pushing the no [...]Read More...
+description: "Just in time for Summer, Unknown Artist has set the perfect sonic scene on this super sumptuous, remix EP of feel-good music all at 174bpm.
+Layered with cheeky samples, and good vibes, this non-bootleg bootleg is Lovely by name and nature.\_ Unknown Artist is back on Fokuz Records, an imprint that’s really pushing the no [...]Read More..."
 published: true
 tags: feature
 featured: true